Mridul091/natours/readme.md

 # Natours Application

-Built using moder technologies: node.js, express, mongoDB, mogoose and friends😂
+Built using modern technologies such as: node.js, express, mongoDB, mogoose and friends😂